 To get good at this you should read the book steal like an artist… and observe some art in the wild.
 Not comparing myself to Picasso here but innovators like Picasso were working and developing themselves and their art over years and years to find their voice.

-If you ever learned to draw, like Picasso did, you first start by learning techniques and classics composition before adding your own flair to it.
+If you ever learned to draw, Picasso did, you first start by learning techniques and classics composition before adding your own flair to it.
 Picasso didn’t steal ideas, he was inspired by classics to develop new techniques and eventually find his own voice.

 Artists work around themes and develop them with their own creative flair.
 That’s how I see myself.
 I have been studying this stuff for years, avoiding the mega growth hacks to instead going for a creative development based on themes that work.
-My writing skills is something I have worked in a lot.
+My writing skills something I have worked in a lot.
 I spend hours practising and learning how to do it better.
 You stealing my art, my creativity and my voice, of course, results in nothing because people will see through you.

 But if it helps you on this road, then I am happy to have helped.
 Your thieving has finally helped me find more peace!